 A powerfully atmospheric sense of place engulfs “Islander,” helmer Ian McCrudden’s intimate drama about the sacrifices made and life lessons learned by the residents of an offshore fishing community.
+Thomas Hildreth’s deeply felt performance as a prodigal ex-con anchors this slow-moving vessel, which glides gently on a sea of understated emotions and character insights, jolted only by occasional narrative gusts.
 Poignant item should garner additional fest slots and distrib interest, with exceedingly warm audience reactions along the way.

 Lensed in and around Vinalhaven, a small island off the coast of Maine, pic immediately grounds itself in a town of invariably gray weather, thick regional accents, and plain-spoken citizens leading hardscrabble lives.

 Lobster fisherman Eben Cole (Maine native Hildreth) is devoted to his wife Cheryl (Amy Jo Johnson) and daughter Sara (Mackenzie Young), yet also stubbornly territorial, which gets him into trouble one morning when his efforts to drive away two mainlanders fishing nearby leads indirectly to tragedy.
 Lengthy, slightly awkward setup ends with Eben being sent to prison, leaving Cheryl and Sara to fend for themselves, while his father (Larry Pine), ashamed, turns his back on him.